6 of the Best Occupational Therapy Forums

-Many states (and some geographical regions within states) have their own occupational therapy associations which in turn have their own forums.
+Many states (and even some geographical regions within states) have their own occupational therapy associations which in turn have their own forums.

 These forums offer a special element of local camaraderie and specialized information not available in the national or international forums.
-There are discussions of local events, as well as laws, policies, and regulations specific to one’s state or region.
+There are discussions of local events, as well as news about laws, policies, and regulations specific to one’s state or region.

 These are great places to network with people you can also meet in person from time to time.
 They may also be a good place to discover job opportunities, whether you want to stay in your current area or move elsewhere.